Odisha govt rakes up 'shelved' Bargarh-Nuapada railway project issue ahead of bypoll | Science-Environment

 - India

+The 142-kilometre new broad-gauge line between Bargarh Road to Nuapada Road stations via Padampur was sanctioned in 2018, but later was ''shelved by the Centre'', state Commerce and Transport Minister Tukuni Sahu said.

-The woman leader of the BJD, in a letter to Railway Minister Ashiwni Vaishnaw, urged him to sanction the Bargarh-Nuapada new railway line as it would boost economic activities in the region.
+The BJD leader, in a letter to Railway Minister Ashiwni Vaishnaw, on Sunday urged him to sanction the Bargarh-Nuapada new railway line as it would boost economic activities in the region.

-The state's ruling party leader also claimed that ''in 2019, then railway minister informed that the project was shelved as it did not seem to be financially viable despite having a 17.31 per cent rate of return which is much higher than the requirement for approving a new line''.
+The state's ruling party leader also claimed that ''in 2019, the then railway minister had said that the project was shelved as it did not seem to be financially viable despite having a 17.31 per cent rate of return which is much higher than the requirement for approving a new line''.

 The ruling party leader also alleged that the Centre, in the last five years, has not provided a single new railway line solely funded by the central government.